Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/conclusion.md

 ## Biological oscillators must be robust

 If your heart skips a beat when you are watching a horror movie, then it should return quickly to its natural rhythm.
 When you hold your breath to dive underwater, your normal breathing resumes at the surface.
-And regardless of what functions your cells perform or what disturbances they find in their environment, they should be able to maintain a normal cell cycle.
+And regardless of what functions your cells perform, they should be able to maintain a normal cell cycle despite disturbance.

 An excellent illustration of oscillator robustness is the body's ability to handle jet lag.
-There is no apparent reason why humans would have evolved to be able to fly halfway around the world.
-And yet our circadian clock is so resilient that after a few days of fatigue and crankiness, our circadian clock returns to a normal daily cycle.
+There is no apparent reason why we would have evolved to fly halfway around the world in a few hours.
+And yet our circadian clock is so resilient that after a few days of fatigue and crankiness, it returns us to a normal daily cycle.

 In the [previous lesson](oscillators), we saw that the repressilator, a three-element motif, can exhibit oscillations even in a noisy environment of randomly moving particles.
 The repressilator's resilience makes us wonder how well it can respond to a disturbance in the concentrations of its particles.